Common Learning Experience

 Mail Code: 2211 S. Josephine St., Denver, CO 80208

 Web Site: http://www.universitycollege.du.edu

 The Common Learning curriculum includes ten carefully selected courses in five areas where students can sharpen their skills and develop the understanding of essential knowledge needed for thriving in the information age.
-These are not 101 courses, but instead a set of interdisciplinary courses for people who have been in the working world and are highly motivated.
+This is a set of interdisciplinary courses for people who have been in the working world and are highly motivated.
 Interdisciplinary simply means that the perspectives and materials of several disciplines have been brought together in the design of each course.
-Because all students in the program will take these courses, they will have a common foundational experience so instructors in advanced courses can assume they have attained a specific level of knowledge.
+These courses provide a common foundational experience for instruction in advanced courses.
 The Common Learning Experience will help students learn how to learn, which will serve them in their future academic careers.

 Communication Arts Courses

 Communication is at the heart of organizations, society, and personal life.
 This course cultivates an awareness of several key aspects of communication: making a well-reasoned argument, locating and using supporting evidence, speaking or writing persuasively, and using appropriate language and visual support.
 Communicating with different audiences, crafting well organized presentations, and using various media to express one's ideas and feelings creatively are the major focus of this course.

 CA 2100 Creativity and Innovation (4 Credits)